 Just like in decorating a room or styling a vignette or shelf, layers are key.
 Building in layers with contrasting but compatible colors or textures is what can take a place setting from ordinary to special and up the EQ (elegance quotient).

 Charger plates can be found at any number of department, specialty, and discount stores and are available in all sorts of colors, shapes, and materials.
+I keep a whole wardrobe of charger plates on hand - dark green, pink, celery green scalloped, gold, silver beaded, gold scalloped, bronze leaf embossed, and wicker!
+They stack nicely and take up very little space considering the impact they deliver to a tablesetting!

 Changing JUST the charger plate can change the whole character of the place setting...these floral salad plates came as a set of 6 with 3 designs - but they set a different mood when grounded with a scallop-edged colored charger than when on a casual wicker charger.

-The next layer, directly on the charger plate, is a dinner plate – usually my white everyday dishes, but sometimes the red Transferware dinner plates that a downsizing friend just bequeathed to me (thank you Nancy!), or for more formal occasions, the floral china I found while antiquing in Plymouth last summer.
+The next layer, directly on the charger plate, is a dinner plate – usually my white everyday dishes, but sometimes the red Transferware dinner plates that a downsizing friend bequeathed to me (thank you Nancy!), or for more formal occasions, the floral china I found while antiquing in Plymouth one summer.

 The top layer(s) is where I most often mix it up – top the dinner plate with a salad plate (sometimes, I’ll layer the folded napkin between the two), or a pasta/soup bowl, or sometimes both, depending on the menu.